 317 substantive bills passed one chamber, but were unable to reach concurrence from the other.

-Priority Bills of The Children’s Campaign That Passed
+Priority Bills of American Children’s Campaign That Passed

 No statute of limitation for sexual battery on children: “Donna’s Law” will allow for the prosecution of sexual battery on victims under 18 by removing the statute of limitations.
 HB 199 by Representative Davis (D-Jacksonville) supports overwhelming evidence that sexual assault victims require substantial time to process and heal before coming forward.
 Senator Stewart (D-Orlando) sponsored the companion bill in the Senate.